 January marks National Stalking Awareness Month, highlighting the need to recognise stalking and its harmful consequences on victims and communities.
 It is observed to encourage a deeper understanding of stalking and motivate proactive measures to stop it.
 This issue extends beyond personal boundaries, significantly impacting safety in workplaces as well.
-This is important because stalking awareness and workplace safety need to go hand-in-hand to ensure every organisation is safe for all employees.
+Stalking awareness and workplace safety need to go hand-in-hand to ensure every organisation is safe for all employees.

+Stalking manifests in various forms—physical, digital, and psychological—creating profound psychological distress for victims.
 Statistics show alarming trends concerning stalking in the working environment.
-For example, research shows that 1 in 6 women and 1 in 19 men would have been stalked at least once in their lifetime, and most of these incidents occur at work or involve work colleagues.
+For example, 1 in 6 women and 1 in 19 men would have been stalked at least once in their lifetime , and most of these incidents occur at work or involve work colleagues.
 Real examples reflect how frequently the escalation of such behaviour leads to consequences that come down hard on victims in the form of anxiety, fear, or even physical harm.
-In many cases, effective recovery from such situations could be extremely challenging.
+In many cases, effective recovery from such situations can be extremely challenging.

-Not all forms of harassment can be understood through the PoSH Act; therefore, it is important to see the importance of this framework in promoting safe work areas to include specific types of harassment, like stalking.
-The main focus here is on trying to understand the provisions of the PoSH Act to build a culture of safety.
+The PoSH Act does not expressly address all forms of harassment therefore, it is crucial to recognize the significance of this framework in fostering safe workplaces by encompassing specific types of harassment, such as stalking.
+The primary objective is to understand and effectively leverage the provisions of the PoSH Act to cultivate a culture of safety and respect within organizations.

 Understanding Stalking